 Parrotlets in captivity enjoy lifespans of 20 to 30 years--a longterm commitment for any pet owner considering adding one to their family.

 Hailing from Africa, the beautiful colors that can be observed in Lovebird feathers are undoubtedly one of the things that make them such popular pets.
 They are simply stunning.
 Lovebirds come in a variety of types, but they can all make great pets with proper training and socialization.
 They don't normally learn to talk, but Lovebirds do enjoy learning tricks and can be delightful little performers in other respects.
 One common misconception about Lovebirds is that they must be kept in pairs--this is not the case at all.
 Most Lovebird owners have found that single Lovebirds tend to make better pets in general than pairs do.
 This is because single birds attach and bond with their owners instead of another bird.

 Lovebirds' captive lifespans average 15 to 25 years, which should factor into your decision to make one part of your family.

 04 of 05

-While the majority of them are medium-sized or larger birds, there are some small Conure species that can be great choices for those looking for a small parrot.
+While the majority of them are medium-sized or larger birds, some small Conure species can be great choices for those looking for a small parrot.
 These include the Black-Capped Conures which are only 10 inches long, and the Half-Moon Conures, which are even smaller.
 While they can be louder than some of the other species listed here, they are extremely intelligent, bond strongly with their owners, and love to learn tricks and play games.

-Conures also have long lifespans -- captive lifespan for a healthy conure averages 20 years, so this should be a consideration in your decision-making process.Continue to 5 of 5 below.
+Conures also have long lifespans--captive lifespan for a healthy conure averages 20 years, so this should be a consideration in your decision-making process.Continue to 5 of 5 below.

 05 of 05